 Increased Risk of Heart Disease

-Another significant con to an oophorectomy is the increased risk of heart disease.
+Another significant con of an oophorectomy is the increased risk of heart disease.
 Research shows that women are 8% more likely to die from coronary artery disease after 55 if they’ve had an oophorectomy.
 If you remember, women with PCOS are already at a greater risk of cardiovascular disease than healthy women, so this is definitely a concern.

 Loss of Natural Hormone Production